Various Thoughts About My Work

 removed from the original mores and strictures.

-Of course, in the theater, the
+Of course, in the theater,

-production team can (and often does) re-set
+the production team can (and often does)

-day.
-That is, again, a discussion for
+present day.
+That is, again, a discussion

-Twentieth Century that the classical musical public
+early Twentieth Century that the classical musical

-was new.
+which was new.
 Until then, while there were performances

 of older pieces, it was the newest and latest symphonies